ceshine/ceshine-hugo/content/post/20190924-zero-shot-bert-sent-emb/index.md

 ## BERT

-BERT[1] is a language representation model that uses a new pretraining objective — masked language model(MLM) and next sentence prediction, that obtained SOTA results on many downstream tasks, including some sentence pair classification tasks, such as Natural Language Inference(NLI) and Semantic Textual Similarity(STS).
+BERT[1] is a language representation model that uses two new pretraining objectives — masked language model(MLM) and next sentence prediction, that obtained SOTA results on many downstream tasks, including some sentence pair classification tasks, such as Natural Language Inference(NLI) and Semantic Textual Similarity(STS).

 {{< figure src="bert_input.png" caption="BERT is designed to accept one to two sentences/paragraphs as input.[1]" >}}